 We also signed Colombian central defender Jainer Portocarrero from Bogotá but it was not enough to satisfy club board as they are very disappointed with the signing Colombian players but until I will be able to get rid of this item in the club vision, they will probably be disappointed as I will have more and more domestic-based squad…

-The season ticket holders were slightly increased again this season, almost about 200 new ticket holders, it would be great to have another big boost same as after the promotion but that would require probably some big signing or continental win (I know, these draws with Tigres in the Champions League final).
+The season ticket holders have slightly increased again this season, almost about 200 new ticket holders, it would be great to have another big boost same as after the promotion but that would require probably some big signing or continental win (I know, these draws with Tigres in the Champions League final).

 The average attendance also went up a little bit what I think it’s a good sign.
 The stadium was sold out only four times what I think it should more but again, it will need some time.

 Financially, overall, we are doing well.
 We had €300k in the bank balance at the start of the first season, we now have €7.7M at the end of the fourth season.

 And the facilities investments are counted in it already…

 It’s nice to have Training & Youth facilities improved twice in a row without some issues with the club board.

 Some players are wanted abroad, the last youth intake as not good enough to be able to promote more than only one player to the first team before the new season.
 I will try my best to keep the best young players around for some time, at least one more season.

 The more we are overachieving, the more other clubs want for their young players.
 It will be hard to sign someone as I’m financially strict.

 The average age of the first team went from 25,9 to 20,4 in three years between the end of the first and fourth season.
 We also had 8 loan players at the start, we have no loan players now.